 If you enjoy the Jane Austen evening you might like to come to the Round’s regular Thursday evening meetings, where we do a wide range of dances in the English style dating from the mid-seventeenth century through to the present day.

-The next Jane Austen evening will be on Saturday 16th February 2019.
-Music will be provided by Moon Carrot and the dances will be called by Colin Hume and Poppy Balding.
+The latest Jane Austen evening was on Saturday 16th February 2019.
+Music was provided by Moon Carrot and the dances were called by Colin Hume and Poppy Balding.
+The next one will be on Saturday 8th February 2020.
+Details will be posted here when they’re available.